Terms and conditions for the use of PwCPlus

 VI.
 Term and Termination

 1. The use of PwCPlus is unlimited in time.
-The fee-based PwCPlus services are provided to the user for a limited period of 4 weeks for free and without obligation.
+PwCPlus is provided to the user for a limited period of 30 days for free and without obligation.
 In case that other term provisions were agreed upon between the user and PwC in the context of the use of fee-based PwCPlus services, the other agreed terms shall apply.
 This also applies to other provisions agreed to terminate.

 2. The right for immediate termination is reserved.
 Especially in the case of suspected unauthorized disclosure of the access, PwC has a right to immediate termination of PwCPlus.

 3. Upon termination, the user account is locked and the user’s data will be erased.

 The terms of utilisation are defeated by the right of the Federal Republic of Germany.
 Legal venue for all disputes from the contractual relationship is Frankfurt am Main if the user is a businessman or a legal entity of the public right or public law special property.

 VIII.
 Change of these terms of utilisation and safeguarding clause